Faduma92/burger/README.md

 ![repo size](https://img.shields.io/badge/repo%20size-327%20MB-blue)

 ## Description
 The purpose of this app is to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 I have followed the MVC design pattern; used Node and MySQL to query and route data in my app, and Handlebars to generate my HTML.
+[Click here](#https://faduma92.github.io/Updated-Portfolio/) to see my updated Portfolio.

 ## Table of contents